themanager.org

 Offense is the best form of defense A recent Bain survey of leading tech companies reveals that most companies are still reacting defensively to the recession-and only a few are aggressively preparing to go on the offense or actively planning disruption.
 It is these select leaders who will not just survive the downturn; they will race ahead of the competition as the economy improves.
 2009

-Steady as you go: Managing human capital in an economic downturn While the prospect of a recession in the US is having an impact on markets globally, it’s important to remember that economies endure their inevitable downturns, and innovation, positive change and fresh opportunities often result.
-But the onset of financial hardship puts human-capital strategies to their ultimate test: Are people an investment to be managed or an expense to be reduced?
-Rather than overreacting to bad economic news, companies that stay the course in tough times and bring solid solutions to their workforce challenges will be better positioned for the long term.
-2008
+Steady as you go: Managing human capital in an economic downturn The onset of financial hardship puts human-capital strategies to their ultimate test: Are people an investment to be managed or an expense to be reduced?

 Winning in a Down Economy What actions can we take today that will make our company a better one to do business with in this economy?
 2008